 What are my career prospects?

-Career opportunities are excellent.
-NMC registration is recognised the world over and following registration as a Learning Disabilities Nurse, you can pursue a career in a variety of settings including residential homes, supported living and employment and assessment and treatment units, as well as specialist child and adult learning disabilities teams in the community.
-Increasingly, qualified learning disabilities nurses are acquiring posts within mainstream services, such as acute trusts, prisons and criminal liaison teams as health facilitators and specialist advisors to support people with learning disabilities.
+Following registration as a learning disability nurse with the Nursing and Midwifery Council, you can pursue a career in settings including residential homes, supported living accommodation, assessment and treatment units, and specialist learning disabilities teams in the community.
+Increasingly, qualified learning disabilities nurses are acquiring posts within mainstream services as health facilitators and specialist advisors to support people with learning disabilities.

 This course will also prove useful in the areas of leadership, management and consultancy, as well as education and research.
 There are significant opportunities for further professional development and specialism.

 If you are a prospective UK or EU student who will be joining this undergraduate degree in academic year 2020/21, the tuition fee will be £9,250 per annum.